ulrich-merkel/client-side-cache/README.md

         }

 ### Javascript source files
-The logic is split into several functions and files under the global app namespace.
-The files you will need are listed in */middleman/source/js/_app/cache* and  */middleman/source/js/_app/helpers*.
-You are free to rename and reorganize the given folder structur, as long as you include the needed files in the correct order (helpers first).
+There is no external library neccessary for the code to work.
+The logic is split into several functions and files under the global namespace _app_.
+If you want to modify the source code, the files you will need are listed in */middleman/source/js/_app/cache* and  */middleman/source/js/_app/helpers*.
+You are free to rename and reorganize the given folder structur, as long as you include the needed files in the correct order (make sure you include the helpers first).

 ##### Helpers
 - _app/helpers/namespace.js